candiceT233/local-co-scheduling/sankey_diagram/README.md

 ### Notation Explained
 #### Label Expalined
-![Simulation Data Object Diagram](group_graph/networkx-grouped-sim.png) The sim_emulator.py (represented as task-sim_emulator in red) writes two datasets, contact map (cm) and point cloud (pc). \
+![Simulation Data Object Diagram](group_graph/networkx-grouped-sim.png) The sim_emulator.py (represented as `task-sim_emulator` in red) writes two datasets, contact map (cm) and point cloud (pc).
+The ouput file is in blue. \
-Orange vertices are the data access unit recorded from the HDF5 passthrough-VOL. cm-[0,200) means it is contact map dataset data access with index 0 to 199, not including 200.
+Orange vertices are the data access unit recorded from the HDF5 passthrough-VOL. `cm-[0,200)` means it is contact map dataset data access with index 0 to 199, not including 200.
 The dataset point cloud is only written once from the VOL layer. \
-Blue vertices are the POSIX layer I/O corresponds to the data access issued in VOL. The label addr-[0,1072] means these I/O corresponds to the file address location with starting address between 0 and 1072 (including 1072).
+Blue vertices are the POSIX layer I/O corresponds to the data access issued in VOL. The label `addr-[0,1072]` means these I/O corresponds to the file address location with starting address between 0 and 1072 (including 1072).
 This region is only the starting address, not indicating the I/O size.

 #### Data Lifecycle Diagram Explained
 ![Aggregation Write Snapshot](group_graph/snapshot.png)